dimitri/pgloader/docs/ref/copy.rst

 COPY
 ====

-This commands instructs pgloader to load from a file containing COPY TEXT data as described in the PostgreSQL documentation.
+This command instructs pgloader to load from a file containing COPY TEXT data as described in the PostgreSQL documentation.

 Using advanced options and a load command file
 ----------------------------------------------

-The command then would be:
+The command would be:

 ::